 The white bulb-shaped gusher resembled a ghost to early surveyors who named it Wraith Falls.
 If you get spooked, just return the way you came.
-There is an entrance fee for Yellowstone National Park, but no permit is required to hike Wraith Falls Trail.
+Yellowstone National Park has an entrance fee, but no permit is required to hike Wraith Falls Trail.
 If you are in the mood to see another waterfall, head a mile down the road to an overlook for Undine Falls.

 To get to the trailhead: From Mammoth Hot Springs in the northwest corner of Yellowstone National Park, drive 5 miles southeast on Grand Loop Road.
-The pullout for Wraith Falls is on the south side of the road just under a mile past the pullout for Undine Falls (on the north side of the road).
+The turnout for Wraith Falls is on the south side of the road just under a mile past the turnout for Undine Falls (on the north side of the road).

 Trailhead address: Grand Loop Road, Yellowstone National Park, WY 82190

 Trailhead coordinates: 44.942445, -110.623598 (44° 56′ 32.80″N 110° 37′ 24.95″W)